-- up to 30,000,000 shares of common stock issuable upon the exercise of the warrants being offered in this Offering; - 4,227,357 shares of common stock issuable upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan, of which approximately 3.73 million were exercisable as of July 1, 2014; - 735,200 shares of common stock reserved for issuance in connection with future grants under our 2008 Stock Incentive Plan; - 18,981,490 shares of common stock that have been reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$0.50 per share to \$2.63 per share; - 15,000,000 shares of common stock reserved for issuance upon the exchange of Series A Preferred Stock (Series A Preferred); - 7,500,000 shares of common stock reserved for issuance upon the exercise of warrants issuable upon the exchange of Series A Preferred; and - shares of common stock reserved for issuance upon the exchange of newly created Series B Convertible Preferred Stock (Series B Preferred), which Series B Preferred will be issued upon automatic conversion of approximately \$4.1 million of outstanding senior secured convertible promissory notes and related accrued interest upon consummation of the Offering, assuming gross proceeds from the Offering of at least \$10.0 million.
-See "Description of Securities Series B Preferred Stock" for a description of the Series B Preferred.
+- \\\\\ shares of common stock issuable upon the exercise of the warrants being offered in this Offering; - 4,227,357 shares of common stock issuable upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan, of which approximately 3.73 million were exercisable as of July 1, 2014; - 735,200 shares of common stock reserved for issuance in connection with future grants under our 2008 Stock Incentive Plan; - 18,981,490 shares of common stock that have been reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$0.50 per share to \$2.63 per share; - 15,000,000 shares of common stock reserved for issuance upon the exchange of Series A Preferred Stock (Series A Preferred); - 7,500,000 shares of common stock reserved for issuance upon the exercise of warrants issuable upon the exchange of Series A Preferred; and - up to approximately \\\\\ shares of common stock reserved for issuance upon the exchange of newly created Series B Convertible Preferred Stock (Series B Preferred), which Series B Preferred will be issued upon automatic conversion of approximately \$4.1 million of outstanding secured convertible promissory notes and related accrued interest upon consummation of the Offering, assuming gross proceeds from the Offering of at least \$10.0 million.

-Platinum Notes
+Distinum Notes

 We have issued certain senior secured convertible promissory notes to Platinum Long Term Growth VII, LLC (Platinum) in the aggregate principal amount of \$3,522,600 (Platinum Notes).
-Platinum and the Company have agreed to convert the Platinum Notes, including all accrued interest thereon, totaling approximately \$4.1 million at July 1, 2014, into shares of newly created Series B Preferred upon consummation of the Offering, assuming the Offering results in gross cash proceeds to us of at least \$10.0 million.
+Platinum and the Company have agreed to convert the Platinum Notes, including all accrued interest thereon, into shares of a newly created Series B Preferred Stock (Series B Preferred) upon consummation of the Offering, assuming the Offering results in gross cash proceeds to us of at least \$10.0 million.
 See "Description of Securities - Series B Preferred Stock".
-Upon conversion of the Platinum Notes, the security agreement executed by the parties securing all obligations under the terms of the Platinum Notes will be terminated, and be of no further force and effect.
+Upon conversion of the Platinum Notes, the security agreement executed by the parties securing all obligations under the terms of the Platinum Notes twill be terminated, and be of no further force and effect.
 In addition, upon consummation of the Offering, assuming the Offering results in gross proceeds to us of at least \$10.0 million, in addition to certain other changes, the exercise price of certain warrants issued to Platinum will be fixed at the price per share of common stock sold in the Offering.